Brett-Kennedy/CountsOutlierDetector/README.md

 **max_num_combinations**: int

-This, as well as max_dimensions, determines the maximum number of dimensions that may be examined at a time.
+This, as well as max_dimensions, determines the maximum number of dimensions that may be examined.
-            When determining if the detector considers, for example, 3d outliers, it examines the number of columns and average number of unique values per column and estimates the total number of combinations.
+            When determining if the detector considers, for example, 3d outliers, it examines the number of columns and number of unique values per column and estimates the total number of combinations.
 If this exceeds max_num_combinations, the detector will not consider spaces of this dimensionality or higher.
 This parameter may be set to reduce the time or memory required or to limit the flagged values to lower dimensions for greater interpretability.
 It may also be set higher to help identify more outliers where desired.